pytorch/TensorRT/docsrc/getting_started/installation.rst

 A few useful CMake options include:

-    * CMake finders for TensorRT and cuDNN are provided in `cmake/Modules`.
+    * CMake finders for TensorRT are provided in `cmake/Modules`.
 In order for CMake to use them, pass `-DCMAKE_MODULE_PATH=cmake/Modules` when configuring the project with CMake.
     * Libtorch provides its own CMake finder.
 In case CMake doesn't find it, pass the path to your install of libtorch with `-DTorch_DIR=<path to libtorch>/share/cmake/Torch`